vitelabs/vuilder-docs/docs/SDK/vitejs/common-patterns.md

 ## How to read contract state
 Prior to Solidity++ 0.8, contracts had "off-chain" functions.
 These were used for querying the contracts written in Solidity++ 0.4.
 Starting in Solidity++ 0.8, off-chain methods were deprecated.
 Because of this, the RPC method for querying contracts written in 0.4 vs 0.8 are different - `contract_callOffChainMethod` and `contract_query` respectively.

+!!! note
-> Note: The following example has been adapted from the [Vuilder Kit](https://github.com/vitelabs/vuilder/blob/master/src/contract.ts#L169).
+    The following example has been adapted from the [Vuilder Kit](https://github.com/vitelabs/vuilder/blob/master/src/contract.ts#L169).

 ```js
 import { abi, utils } from '@vite/vitejs';